Crazyziye/WordGuess/README.md

 The number of letters that can be viewed = int (word length * 0.45)

-#### Number of guesses（unfinished）
+#### chances of guesses（unfinished）

-The number of guesses relevant to each word is different.For some reasons I have not finished it yet.
+The chances of guesses relevant to each word is different.For some reasons I have not finished it yet.

 For example: